COMP1511UNSW/dcc/README.md

     a[43] = -1094795586 <-- warning appears to be uninitialized value
     a[argc] = -1094795586 <-- warning appears to be uninitialized value

+# Run-time Error Handling Implementation

+* dcc by default enables clang's  AddressSanitizer (`-fsanitize=address`) and UndefinedBehaviorSanitizer (`-fsanitize=undefined`) extensions.

-dcc embeds code in the binary which initialize the first few megabytes of the the stack to 0xbe and warns the user if a variable contains 0xbe bytes that is likely uninitialized.
+* dcc embeds in the binary produced a xz-compressed tar file (see [compile.py]) containing the C source files for the program and some Python code which is executed if a runtime error occurs.

+* Sanitizer errors are intercepted by a shims for the function `__asan_on_error` in [main_wrapper.c].

+* A set of signals produced by runtime errors are trapped by `_signal_handler` in [main_wrapper.c].

+* Both functions call `_explain_error` in [main_wrapper.c] which creates a temporary directory, extracts into it the program source and Python from the embedded tar file, and executes the Python

+* runs the Python ([start_gdb.py]) prints an eror message that a novice programmer will understand

+* than starts gdb, and uses it to print current values of variable used in source lines near where the error occurred.

+# Dirtying Stack Pages to Facilitat Unitialized Variable Detection

-Linux initializes stack pages to zero so novice programmers  writing small programs with few function calls effectively otherwise are likely to find zero in uninitialized local variables.
+Linux initializes stack pages to zero.
+As a consequence novice programmers  writing small programs with few function calls are likely to find zero in uninitialized local variables.
+This often results in apparently correct behaviour from a invalid program with uninitialized local variables.

+dcc embeds code in the binary which initializes the first few megabytes of the the stack to 0xbe (see `clear-stack` in [main_wrapper.c].

+When printing variable values, after a dcc warns the user if a variable looks to consist of 0xbe bytes that is likely uninitialized.

+# Valgrind

 dcc can alternatively embed code in the binary to run valgrind instead of the binary: